gr0uch/simulacra/README.md

 - Value and previous value: mutate operation.
 - No value: remove operation.

-There is a special case for the mutator function: if the bound node is the same as its parent, its value will not be iterated over, and no index will be passed.
+There is a special case for the mutator function: if the bound node is the same as its parent, its value will not be iterated over if it is an array.

 ## Advanced Usage